open-voice-interoperability/docs-archived/components/voice_registry_system.md

 **Conclusion**

 Option 1 has more merits in terms of maintaining the system, while Option 2 is better from search perspective.
-Consider Option 1 to store in DB, and Option 2 in Cache.
+Consider Option 1 to DB design, and Option 2 for Cache design.

 ### 1.0.7.
 Discussions
  1. Do we need central location for common words?